 Cres is a laidback island and with around 3, 000 inhabitants.
 You’ll find little more than a handful of café’s, fishing boats and ancient landmarks.
 In Beli in the north, you can soar high above the trees on a zipwire or head to its unspoilt beach that is postcard perfect, or venture further south to the ancient towns of Lubenice and Valun.

-Must Do: Zip Line Beli – soar 35 m above sea level, through the olive groves and over to the cliff tops on the other side.
+We recommend: Zip Line Beli – soar 35 m above sea level, through the olive groves and over to the cliff tops on the other side.

 Near to Croatia’s second largest city of Split, Brac is home to Croatia’s most photogenic beach Zlatni rat (Golden Cape) in Bol.
 It has a unique ever-changing horn shape that protrudes out into the sea – the sand made up of fine pebbles and shingles.
 It’s a great family beach for watersports such as kayaking and windsurfing.